 Type of site

 Personal Blog vs E-commerce vs Corporate.
 Plan ahead of your needs.
-Each of these types of sites will require their own functions.
+Each of these types of sites will require its own functions.
 A personal blog or resume site may never need robust features like security or an SSL cert.
 Although, an e-commerce site will.
 Plan out for the future and consider what your site’s basics will need to be to function the way you imagine.
 Remember to plan out user experience functionality to give your users what they would expect from a site in the industry chosen.

 Basic, Shared, Virtual Private Server(VPS), Dedicated.
-Do you have multiple web sites and domain names?
+Do you have multiple websites and domain names?
 Are you able to manage DIY hosting?
 If you have to think about it, you probably can’t.
 Leave this to a professional.